typelevel/scalacheck/doc/UserGuide.md

 money could be withdrawn, or that entering an erronous PIN code three times would make the machine confiscate the credit card.

 Formalising such command sequences using ScalaCheck's property combinators is a bit tricky.
-Instead, there is a small library in `org.scalacheck.Commands` for modelling commands and specifying conditions about them, which can then be used just as ordinary ScalaCheck properties, and tested with the `org.scalacheck.Test` module.
+Instead, there is a small library in `org.scalacheck.commands.Commands` for modelling commands and specifying conditions about them, which can then be used just as ordinary ScalaCheck properties, and tested with the `org.scalacheck.Test` module.

 Let us now assume we want to test the following trivial counter class: